-Due Date: Completed project (hard copy) is due at 12 pm (noon) on Monday, November 10, 2008 - please turn in at Room 1001 of the fMRI Center between 11 am and noon.
-In addition to the hard copy, please submit a PDF version of the report via e-mail by 2 p.m. on that day.
-For full credit, the subject line of your e-mail should read BE280A08 Midterm Project.
-The report filename should follow the following format ct\{initials of partner 1}\{(initials of partner 2}.pdf - e.g. ct\lk\pb.pdf.
-The oral exam component of the project( 10 minutes per student) is tentatively scheduled to occur on Friday November 14, 2008 from about 9:30 to 2 p.m.
+Due Date: Completed project (hard copy) is due by 5 pm on Friday November 22 in the TA's mailbox in the graduate student lounge.
+In addition to the hard copy, please submit a PDF version of the report via e-mail by 5 p.m. on that day to the instructor and TA.
+For full credit, the subject line of your e-mail should read BE280A Midterm Project.
+The report filename should follow the following format ct{initials of partner 1}{initials of partner 2}.pdf - e.g. ct lk pb.pdf.